 These people are usually more extroverted in nature, than those who only post things to people they are close with, usually significant other and family and friends.

 The study also had a secondary purpose and concluded that people who posted to social media more frequently about certain topics might be experiencing what they call “social inclusion” due to all the likes and comments they’re getting on their status updates.

-People who posted status updates about their diet and exercise routine appeared more Narcissistic according to this study, suggesting that they use Facebook to broadcast the effort they put into their physical appearance.
+People who posted status updates about their diet and exercise routine appeared more narcissistic according to this study, suggesting that they use Facebook to broadcast the effort they put into their physical appearance.

-The study is rather eye opening and can tell you a lot about why people do what they do on Social media, give it a read and you might start changing what you post onto social media after you Self-Diagnose yourself.
+The study is rather eye opening and can tell you a lot about why people do what they do on social media, give it a read and you might start changing what you post onto social media after you self-diagnose yourself.